KeN095/AppDesk/README.md

 **Pages**

-* Create - For creating appointments, also the landing page
+* Create - For creating appointments, also the landing page (Extends home)

-* Search - For retrieving appointment information by inputting appointment ID
+* Search - For retrieving appointment information by inputting appointment ID (Extends home)

-* Confirm - For confirming appointment details and any appointment action
+* Confirm - For confirming appointment details and any appointment action (Extends home)

-* Success - For showing users action was done sucessfully
+* Success - For showing users action was done sucessfully (Extends home)

-* Update - For updating appointments
+* Update - For updating appointments (Extends create or it uses create with textbox prefilled from data from database)

 * Home - empty page/a template to extend of off